3sapham/Delux/README.md

 # Delux

-We found the description of our dishes on the internet.

-We linked our report as part of the navigation.

-Link to our page : https://s362106.github.io/Oblig/
+Link to the page : https://3sapham.github.io/delux/